thesun901/PlaylistsDJ/README.md

 * **TTRPGs 🎲** - Instead of juggling multiple playlists you can simply put them in one playlist and use few sliders to easily transition from high-energy battle music to serene tunes for a relaxing tavern visit after a successful fight.
 You can also use route searching feature to smoothly go from one mood to another!
 (Fun fact: this app was inspired by the creator’s need for a tool like this for their D&D campaigns!)

-* **Amateur DJ-ing 🎧** - Have your Spotify ever surprised you on a party by switching from Pitbull to Lana Del Rey (whole mood ruined! ofc you put Lana in this playlist... but it was for 3am life talks not for Spotify to ruin everyone's dancing mood!).
+* **Playing music on parties 🎧** - Have your Spotify ever surprised you on a party by switching from Pitbull to Lana Del Rey (whole mood ruined! ofc you put Lana in this playlist... but it was for 3am life talks not for Spotify to ruin everyone's dancing mood!).
 Now you can keep your playlist focused on a consistent mood and avoid situations like this.

 ## Features
 > [!NOTE]